What is a Neighborhood Council?

 How can I get involved in the WLASNC?

 If you care about the future of West Los Angeles, you are already a "stakeholder" and WLANC needs YOU!!
 There are many ways to get involved: you can come to any of our meetings (which, by law, are fully open to the public) and share your perspective, seek to be appointed to a standing committee, volunteer or even run for a seat on the WLANC board.
 For more information on how to get involved, click here.
 For more information on our committees, click here.
+For an application to join a committee, please fill out our application form here.

 Who can vote in a Neighborhood Council election?